Itsmoezurrehman/NLP-Product-Title-Conciseness-Model-BiLSTM-DistilBERT-/README.md

-# NLP - Product Title Conciseness Classifier
+# NLP - Product Title Conciseness Classifier Model(BiLSTM-DistilBERT)

 Deep learning classifier for e-commerce product title conciseness, built for a dataset of ~36k product listings from Malaysia, Philippines, and Singapore.
 Framed as a regression task — the model outputs a probability in [0, 1] and is evaluated on RMSE.